Alex-Toyryla/repo-second/README.md

 # repo-second
-This is YET another sample repository.
+This is yet another sample repository